New Zealand Disability Strategy Revision Reference Group

-The following 14 people are members of the Reference Group:
+The following 14 people were members of the Reference Group:

 Colleen Brown, MNZM, from Auckland, has an adult son with an intellectual disability.
 Colleen has been an advocate for parents for 35 years involved in setting up a number of parent groups both in the Auckland region and nationally.
 She has a teaching background in both the secondary and tertiary sectors.
 Colleen has contributed to several texts on disability from a family and advocacy perspective.
 She chairs Disability Connect – a regional parent organisation in Auckland and is a member of several disability advisory groups.
 She is a fourth term elected member of the Counties-Manukau District Health Board, chairing the DiSAC committee.
 Previously she was a Manukau City Councillor.
 Colleen brings a families perspective.